Zaccaria-Amillou/background-remover/README.md

 - Upload an image (supports .jpg and .png formats)
 - Display the uploaded image
 - Process the image to remove the background
+- Display the image
-- Downloads the results directly
+- Give the possibility to donwload it

 ## Installation

 To install the necessary dependencies be sure to run the following command